davidjgoss/davidjgoss.co/blog/better-pull-requests.md

 ### Tell the story with your commits (sometimes)

-If you _do_ end up with a big pull request --- e.g. dozens of files and hundreds of lines affected --- reviewers could have a hard time getting a sense of what your change is really about, where the important bits are, etc. Trawling through a huge diff looking for the big picture is no fun, and your reviewers didn't sign up for it.
+If you _do_ end up with something a bit big, it can be hard for reviewers to know where to start with a big diff.

-This is where your commits[^onlygit] can be really helpful and tell a lot of the story for you.
+This is where your commits can be really helpful and tell a lot of the story for you.
 However, this does depend on having a sequence of commits that form a coherent narrative.
 This sounds like a lot of effort, but you don't have to obsess about as you go along; it's a by-product of committing frequently.

-[^onlygit]: When I talk about commits, I am really only talking about Git; if you are using something else, I honestly don't know what to tell you.

 By frequently, I don't mean daily or hourly, I mean with _every change_ you make, in a tight loop of "compile, test, commit"[^compiletestcommit].
 By the time you're ready to open your pull request, you'll have a list of commits that is probably too granular and a bit messy, but you can use [interactive rebase](https://tgvashworth.com/2014/02/24/rebase-you-interactively-for-great-good.html) to clean up and consolidate[^moarrebase] into something that's useful for a reviewer to follow.